kristinemlarson/gnssrefl/docs/pages/docker_cl_instructions.md

 `-v` mounts external volumes to allow the user to keep their processing results and figures ([for more information](#About-the-volume-mount))

-Now you can start working with the [gnssrefl code.](https://github.com/kristinemlarson/gnssrefl#understanding)

-If you want to use GNSS data that are stored in archives, you can stop reading and just run the relevant commands provided above.
+If you want to use GNSS data that are stored in archives, you can stop reading and start working with the [gnssrefl code.](https://github.com/kristinemlarson/gnssrefl#understanding).

 ### gnssrefl Processing with Docker and your own data
 If you want to use your own GNSS data with Docker, follow these additional steps prior to step 2) `docker run`.
 For convenience, here I will only cover RINEX 2.11 users.